• Skip to primary navigation

 • Once the honey is dissolved remove from the heat and let cool.

-• Now add your fresh grapefruit and lemon juice and mix well.
+• Add grapefruit juice and lemon juice to the cooled simple syrup and mix well.

 • Pour your mixture into popsicle molds making sure to not over fill and following the manufacturers instructions.

-• Add 2-3 sprigs of basil to each mold and cover and freeze for 24 hours.
+• Add 2 basil leaves to each mold then cover and freeze for 24 hours.

 • Remove your popsicles from their molds based on the manufacturers instructions and enjoy!